This is Mine

 But because it is yours.

-This Soul Truth lives in the act of claiming—not with hardness, but with a grounded softness.
-A quiet sovereignty.
-The kind of inner knowing that doesn’t shout to be heard.
-It simply is.
+This Soul Truth lives in the act of claiming — not with hardness, but with a grounded softness.

 It’s about belonging.

-It’s about recognizing what has always been true inside you:
+It’s about recognizing what has always been true within you:

-But there comes a threshold we all eventually face: the place where the cost of abandoning ourselves becomes too high.
+But there comes a threshold we all eventually reach — the place where the cost of abandoning ourselves becomes too high.

 And so, with a trembling hand and a sacred breath, we decide.